-Fortunately, there are other, more inspiring statistics that support the idea that women are, in fact, perfectly capable of orgasm.
+Fortunately, there are other, more inspiring statistics on orgasm and the apparent pleasure gap.
 A recently published survey of more than 52,000 adults found that lesbian women bring their wives and girlfriends to orgasm quite frequently.
 Another study found that heterosexual women are almost always able to reach orgasm during masturbation.
 Perhaps it’s the part about being partnered up that messes up their flow.

 Want to help close the gap?
 Rethink the way you try to please her.
 So, what can men do to close the marriage-orgasm gap?
 What should you focus 0n more in and out of the bedroom, and what should you focus on less?
 In the interest of making sex more pleasurable for all women, here are some ideas, information, and advice on and about the female orgasm.

 Take an Interest in Her Pleasure

 A lot of us develop our sexual scripts as adolescents, and that’s not necessarily a good thing.
 In a study of 71 young adults aged 16-18, researchers found that women were more likely than men to perform oral sex on their partners, even if they “didn’t want to.”
 Both male and female subjects contended it was a “bigger deal” for men to perform oral sex than it was for women.
 They also said it was “easier for men to receive oral sex than women,” and that cunnilingus was more “distasteful” than fellatio.
 Too often, girls who grow up believing their bodies are not deserving of pleasure become women divorced from their sexual potential.
 So what can you do?
 Take an interest in her pleasure.
 Be encouraging.
 Be enthusiastic.
 Do your best to reverse the script.